 d.
 Any activity which has a special request or emergency need may be funded, if funds are available and if the activity conforms to the funding guidelines and the Statement of Rights and Responsibilities.
 All such requests are subject to approval by the Director of Student Leadership Development and the President of the Student Assembly or his/her designee.

 e.
-New organization, recognized by the College and formed after the Fee allocations were made, that request funding for activities may do so if the activities conform to the funding guidelines and the Statement of Rights and Responsibilities.
+New organization, recognized by W&M and formed after the Fee allocations were made, that request funding for activities may do so if the activities conform to the funding guidelines and the Statement of Rights and Responsibilities.
 These request are subject to the availability of funds and the approval of the Director of Student Leadership Development and the President of the Student Assembly or his/her designee.

 f.
-Any organization may include requests of subgroups in its request provided the subgroup is recognized by the College and the activities conform to the funding guidelines and the Statement of Rights and Responsibilities.
+Any organization may include requests of subgroups in its request provided the subgroup is recognized by the university and the activities conform to the funding guidelines and the Statement of Rights and Responsibilities.

 g.
 Any organization whose request is not met in whole or in part will be given the reasons for this action.